zereight/react-native-jank-tracker/README.md

 A full-featured example app is included in the `example/` directory.
 It demonstrates:

-- Real-time jank detection and frame graph
+- Real-time jank and FPS detection and frame graph
 - Jank simulation buttons
 - TTI measurement